APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

-# MULTI-CLASS-CLASSIFICATION-using-BERT
+# MULTI-LABEL-CLASSIFICATION-using-BERT
-Implementation of a multi-class classification model for labelling text from Linear Algebra by Gilbert Strang
+Implementation of a multi-label classification model for labelling text from Linear Algebra by Gilbert Strang

 ### Summary of steps:
 -> Pick book to use as source of dataset.<br/><br/>